Linyanotlinda/vrp-putwrite-strategy/README.md

 - Standardizing VRP using a rolling 252-day z-score
 - Comparing subsequent PutWrite returns across VRP regimes
 - Building a timing rule using `VRP z-score > 1`
+- Lagging the signal by one trading day to avoid look-ahead bias
 - Evaluating return, volatility, Sharpe ratio, drawdown, and exposure
+- Incorporating a 3-month Treasury return on idle capital
 - Comparing against randomly timed strategies with similar exposure
 - Testing threshold sensitivity
+- Evaluating the frozen strategy on a final 30% temporal holdout sample
 - Testing performance across subperiods

 ## Signal Construction